pythonpune/pythonpune.github.com/_posts/2012-12-07-meeting-notes.md

 		</tr>
 	</table>

+* Hackathons:<br>
-* Hackathons: Hackathons can be of 3 types.
+	Hackathons can be of 3 types.

 	1. Fixed goals: The objective of this hackathon will be to collaborate and complete one mini project at the end of the day
 	2. Free project: Small groups of two to four would pick topics of their choice to work on.
 The venue would be organized by the user group.
 	3. Bug bash: Take a open source project or library and solve as many bugs as possible

-	Date, time and infrastructure will be discussed in the mailing list.<br> Dhananjay Nene and Saager Mhatre have volunteered to try and organise at least one
+	Date, time and infrastructure will be discussed in the mailing list.
+	Dhananjay Nene and Saager Mhatre have volunteered to try and organise at least one

 * A One day meetup in March